Whomrx666/Forensic/README.md

 <p align="center">
   <strong>Advanced Digital Forensics CLI for Termux (No Root)</strong><br>
-  <em>"Real Operations: Binary Parsing, SQL Analysis, Cryptography, Network Stats." — Mr.X</em>
+  <em>"Real Operations: Binary Parsing, SQL Analysis, Cryptography, Network Stats." â€” Mr.X</em>
 </p>

 ## Introduction
 **FORENSIC** is a powerful **digital forensics framework** designed specifically for mobile and terminal environments.
-With **30 real forensic modules**, it enables deep file analysis, network reconnaissance, metadata extraction, steganography detection, and more—all without requiring root access.
+With **30 real forensic modules**, it enables deep file analysis, network reconnaissance, metadata extraction, steganography detection, and moreâ€”all without requiring root access.
 Built with a sleek **cyberpunk neon terminal interface**, it runs smoothly on **Termux (Android)**, Linux, and other Python-supported platforms.

 ---